 However, according to Woo, these “speculative whales” profited last February, dumping large amounts of BTC into the market.

 According to the analyst, on-chain data indicates that whales started buying in the fourth quarter of 2020 and sold during the first quarter of 2021.
 “By profiling the age of the coins moving, we can see that the activity is due to the movements of young coins, so the most likely cause is the buying and selling of new speculative whales.”

 In April, the intense selling volume exceeded normal bull market buying pressure, causing a substantial influx of coins for sale to flood the exchanges, Woo explained.
 “The sheer scale of the selling was the reason I forecast the possibility of a multi-month rally on May 18.
 An accumulation bottom was in the cards, rather than a V-shaped recovery.“

 BTC exchanges between strong and weak hands

 While bitcoin flows to or from exchanges, the intensive selling has ended.
-It is essential to look at the quality of the holders to which the coins are moving, Woo argues.
-It is clear that long-term holders are absorbing speculative currencies at a rapid rate, says the analyst.
-"It's now a matter of time until this is reflected in prices.
-The data is consistently pointing to the formation of an accumulation floor," he asserts.
+Woo argues that it is essential to look at the quality of the holders to which the coins are moving.
+It is clear that long-term holders are absorbing speculative currencies rapidly, says the analyst.
+“It’s now a matter of time until this is reflected in prices.
+The data consistently points to the formation of an accumulation floor,” he asserts.